f-lungov/MCR/README.md

 __*.R__ - R files that will run the model.
 They are well commented and can be used for help.

-# HOW TO RUN THE MODEL
+# HOW TO GET STARTED RUNNING THE MODEL

 1. Download all the contents from the repo.
 If you don't intend to use the demo use case, you don't need to download the folder gdp and its contents.
 If you want to use the demo but you do not want to use the regressions in the demo (i.e. you want to start running it from scratch), don't download the regressions folder inside the gdp folder.